 Reviewing Host Memory Usage

 The Memory Usage is a predefined view of the Memory performance chart.
 Performance charts are diagrams that show historical statistics of key performance counters.
-The Memory chart displays historical statistics of memory usage.
+The Memory chart displays historical statistics of memory utilization.

 To access the Memory Usage view of the Memory chart:

-For more information, see Accessing Veeam ONE Monitor.
+For more information, see Accessing Veeam ONE Client.